FabianLars/mw-toolbox/README.md

 ## Upcoming:
-* Handling of Response Codes form Riot's API (imo not really needed at the moment when called once per week)
+* Handling of Response Codes from Riot's API (imo not really needed at the moment when called once per week)